In no particular order, the following are some of the most powerful war memorials that the world has to offer.

 8. Holocaust Memorial

-The Holocaust Memorial was opened on May 10, 2005 to honor the 500,000 Soviet Jews murdered during Hitler’s regime.
+The Holocaust Memorial was opened on May 10, 2005 to honor the Jews who lost their lives during Hitler’s regime.
 It is located in Berlin, Germany.
 It occupies an area of 19,000 sq. m.
 2,711 concrete slabs of different heights are arranged in a grid pattern, over the surface of land.
 The Memorial Park is supplemented by an underground center known as “The Information Center.”
 This is where information and biographies of the victims can be found.
 It has four themed rooms - Room of Names, Room of Families, Room of Dimensions, and Room of Sites.
 Photographs, farewell letters, and diaries of the victims are also preserved in the Centre.
 The Information Center also has film footages about the persecution sites.

 7. Vimy Ridge